Why Europe doesn't see a wave of layoffs like the US

 “The US labor market is more fluid and this makes it easier to leave a job.
 Finding another job in the US is not as difficult as it is in Europe,” explains Juan José Dolado, professor of economics at the Carlos III University of Madrid and an expert in labor economy.

-So while Europe uses measures of flexibility within the company when things go wrong — such as cutting workers’ hours or cutting bonuses or benefits beyond wages — Anglo-Saxon countries base their flexibility on hiring and firing.
+So while Europe uses measures of flexibility within the company when things go wrong? how to reduce the hours of your workers or cut bonuses or benefits in addition to wages?
+Anglo-Saxon countries base their flexibility on hiring and firing.

 role of unions